 For an electorate reading tabloids full of anti-EU propaganda and ‘fake truths’ it was a no-brainer to vote Leave.
 Surely it was obvious that the EU was the source of their lack of prospects? if we leave it must get better!
 QED.

 The tabloids rely on the psychological mechanism known as ‘splitting’ to convince us that the source of our pain is outside of ourselves.
 It is easier to blame someone/something else than to consider that your own decisions determine where you end up.
 If you peruse tabloids for five minutes you will find a consistent diet of vilification of everyone/everything they cast their eye upon.
 Celebrities, politicians, businessmen, immigrants, benefit claimants, fatty foods, too much salad; these are the problem.
 It is never you or I who didn’t bother with our studies, our exams, our qualifications, our apprenticeship, our location or our own efforts that led to our lack of progress.
-We are encouraged to look for the source of our woes in the actions of others.
+We are encouraged to look for the source of our woes in the actions or attitudes of others.

 If the Leave vote was driven by a desire to escape being imprisoned by lack of opportunity, coupled with a need to blame something outside of ‘myself’, then groups in Britain who have been ‘left behind’ by rapid change were most likely to support Brexit.
 I do not doubt for a moment that a great many people around Britain feel left out, marginalised, and not included in the benefits of modern global capitalism.
 Whether leaving the EU will help them is another matter.
 I believe it will not.